Ph.D. Program Student Bios

 Romy Ronen

-Romy Ronen’s research is focused on representation in popular media, including social media, the news, film, and television.
+Romy Ronen’s research is focused on changes in the film and news industries since the domination of social media, Big Tech, AI, and streaming services.
 Romy graduated in 2022 from the Joint Program between Columbia University and the Jewish Theological Seminary and earned a BA in Film and Media (Columbia) and a BA in Jewish Literature (JTS).
 She then received her Master’s in Jewish Studies from Columbia University in 2023.
 Romy is grateful to have received numerous awards for her activities, published Op-Eds, and other written work.

 Samuel Earle